 You should view the quality assurance of practice-based learning as a method of continuous improvement of the learning environment and service users' experience.
-This means that your processes should support both the learners' and service users' needs within practice-based learning.
+This means that your processes should support both the learner's and the service user's needs within practice-based learning.

 Where practice-based learning is provided by a separate organisation, the programme must retain overall accountability and oversight.
-We do not visit individual practice-based learning environments or settings, but we approve the policies and processes that you have in place in relation to them.
+We do not visit individual practice-based learning environments or settings, but we approve the policies and process that you have in place in relation to them.
 These policies and processes must link into governance of the programme as a whole.